 “Even Virginia, when you look at all the states, is making remarkable improvement,” White notes.
 Here at UVA, he recalls an episode of a transgender colleague coming back to work after sex-affirming surgery.
 “The whole unit came together, talked about how to be respectful in welcoming the staff member back.”

 Peterson explains that in her 30-year career with UVA, she’s witnessed the evolution of condom use and HIV testing from being totally absent to completely routine.
 And the student health clinic, which used to just maintain hormone prescriptions for transgender students, will soon start initiating transgender care.
 This means transgender students can receive the counseling, medical care and hormone treatments they need to fully be themselves.

 “Cultural changes, the acceptance, so much better than it was, in terms of relationships, marriage, screening, healthcare.
 Wonderful change in society,” she says.

 Another initiative at UVA underscores this shift: A recently formed advisory committee brings leaders from across the Health System together to address gaps in training, policies and practice.
 The group aims to take concrete steps towards improving the patient experience for LGBTQ patients.

 For Casey, continuing to foster the inclusive environment here at UVA requires, along with training and policies, a certain amount of grace.
 “I make mistakes all the time.
 That’s one of the lessons that I feel is most valuable.
-Another doctor who is gay and works with the adolescent transgender population told me, ‘You will make mistakes, it’s inevitable, and the important thing is to just apologize, correct yourself, and move on.
+Another doctor who is gay and works with the transgender population told me, ‘You will make mistakes, it’s inevitable, and the important thing is to just apologize, correct yourself, and move on.
 You’re not expected to be perfect, nobody is.’”